AdedayoOpeyemi/Design-Teardown-Smashing/README.md

 [This one's for production](https://rawcdn.githack.com/AdedayoOpeyemi/Design-Teardown-Smashing/bdcb5e5d21f50a4f229af1a7fc5fc096c26c5a58/index.html)

-for comparison, here's the [archived version](http://web.archive.org/web/20200309074225/https://www.smashingmagazine.com/), which we archived in the Wayback Machine.
+For comparison, here's the [archived version](http://web.archive.org/web/20200309074225/https://www.smashingmagazine.com/), which we archived in the Wayback Machine.
 The original Smashing Magazine Homepage is [here](https://www.smashingmagazine.com/).

 ## Authors